BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-## Notes for later
-Steps I took until now:

-*
-* Introduced a more complex model -- the LeNet architecture from the previous labs/project.
-* Introduced an even more complex model -- the NVidia architecture from https://arxiv.org/pdf/1604.07316v1.pdf.
-* Car drives off the road at the first sharp left curve, where the road side is not marked with distinctive boundary.
-* Next steps
- * Preprocessing
-  * colorspace transformation(?)
-  * histogram equalization for steering angles
-  * tune steering angle correction
- * Data recording
-  * corner cases
-  * data from track2
-✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ―

 To capture good driving behavior, I recorded Recorded a training dataset from the first track.
 The car more or less always in the center of the road.
 There were no corner cases (car drifting off-road).
 Here is an example image of center lane driving:

 ![alt text][imageCenterLaneDriving]